 The Growth of Modular Homes: Advatages, Disadvantages and Costs

 Due to rising house prices and new construction technologies, there is currently a lot of interest in modular homes.
-Here we will look at what exactly are modular homes and at what the advantages and disadvantages of this type of design, are.
+Here we will look at what they are and examine the advantages and disadvantages of this type of design.

 What Exactly are Modular Homes?

-To understand what a modular home is you first need to understand what a conventionally built home is.
+To understand what a modular home is, it is necessary to understand what a conventionally built home is.

 Conventional homes are built on their eventual site.
-They are built using individual building materials such as bricks, stone, concrete, tiles, timber and so on.
-These individual materials are delivered to the site and are built on location by skilled tradespeople to create what is essentially a hand-built home.
+They are assembled using individual building materials such as bricks, stone, concrete, tiles and timber.
+These materials are delivered to the site and put together on location by skilled tradespeople to create what is essentially a hand-built home.

 Modular homes are built in a factory and not on their eventual site.
-They are made up of a number of modules that are manufactured in a modular housing factory.
-Once completed the individual modules are transported to their final location on vehicles and assembled together to form a house.
+They are made of several sections and manufactured in a modular housing factory.
+Once completed, individual modules are transported to their final location on vehicles and assembled to form a house.

-Modular construction is also used to build commercial buildings too and not just modular homes.
-Offices, hotels and even hospitals are sometimes built using modular construction.
+Modular construction is also used to build commercial buildings, not just residential homes.
+Offices, hotels and even hospitals sometimes deploy modular construction.

 Access our selection of exclusive, high-yielding, off-market property deals and a personal consultant to guide you through your options.

-Modular homes are much more common in some other countries than they are in the UK.
+Modular homes are much more common in other countries than in the UK.
 Sweden and Japan are leading users of MMC and build large numbers of modular homes annually.

-Currently, only about 15,000 modular homes are built each year in the UK.
-Experts suggest that over 75,000 modular homes per year could be built in the UK, however.
+Currently, only about 15,000 modular homes are built yearly in the UK.
+However, some experts suggest that over 75,000 modular homes per year could be constructed.

-Research by Savills suggests that the UK is likely to be the strongest growth market in Europe for MMC homes.
+Research by Savills suggests that the UK is likely to become the primary growth market in Europe for MMC homes.

 The Ministry of Housing, Communities and Local Government (MHCLG), or the Department for Levelling Up, Housing and Communities as it is now, is establishing a Modern Methods of Construction (MMC) Taskforce to increase the delivery of MMC homes in the UK.

-Modular homes are in some ways simpler to build than conventional homes.
-All the individual materials and individual skills needed to build the modules can be brought together in one place in a factory.
-Work on the individual modules can be undertaken simultaneously rather than having to wait for one task to be completed before the next can start as is the case with conventionally or traditionally built homes.
+In many ways, modular homes are more straightforward to build than conventional homes.
+All the individual materials and individual skills needed to construct the modules can be brought together in one place in a factory.
+Work on the individual modules can be undertaken simultaneously, which is much better than waiting for one task to be completed before the next can start, as with conventional homes.

 Modular homes are generally quicker to build than conventional homes.
-A modular home can be built on-site in less than two weeks.
-A conventionally built home typically takes 40 weeks to build.
+A modular home can be put together on-site in less than two weeks.
+A traditional home typically takes 40 weeks.

 Modular home construction is less likely to be delayed by skills and materials shortages.
-Factors such as bad weather, which can severely disrupt building sites in winter, are less likely to delay the manufacture of a modular home because the manufacturing is done indoors.
+Factors such as bad weather, which can severely disrupt building sites in winter, will not factor into the timescale of a modular home because the manufacturing is done indoors.

-Modular homes can be cheaper to build than conventional homes because they can be mass-produced on a factory production line and use mass-produced materials.
-Modular housing factories are usually highly automated and make use of robots, something which isn’t possible on a building site outdoors.
+These homes can be cheaper to build than conventional homes because they can be mass-produced on a factory production line and use mass-produced materials.
+Modular housing factories are usually highly automated, using machines and even robots.

 The manufacturing of modular homes may be more efficient and more energy-efficient than more conventional buildings.
 They potentially have less embodied carbon.
 There is also likely to be less wastage of materials.